Digital citizen: Types of digital participation

+Digital disparities

 Developed states and developing countries

 Highly developed states possess the capacity to link their respective governments with digital sites.
 Such sites function in ways such as publicizing recent legislation, current, and future policy objectives; lending agency toward political candidates; and/or allowing citizens to voice themselves in a political way.
 Likewise, the emergence of these sites has been linked to increased voting advocacy.
 Lack of access to technology can be a serious obstacle in becoming a digital citizen, since many elementary procedures such as tax report filing, birth registration, and use of websites to support candidates in political campaigns (e-democracy) have become available solely via the internet.
 Furthermore, many cultural and commercial entities only publicize information on web pages.
 Non-digital citizens will not be able to retrieve this information, and this may lead to social isolation or economic stagnation.

 The gap between digital citizens and non-digital citizens is often referred as the digital divide.
 In developing countries, digital citizens are fewer.
 They consist of the people who use technology to overcome local obstacles including development issues, corruption, and even military conflict.
 Examples of such citizens include users of Ushahidi during the 2007 disputed Kenyan election and protesters in the Arab Spring movements who used media to document repression of protests.
 Currently, the digital divide is a subject of academic debate as access to the internet has increased in these developing countries, but the place in which it is accessed (work, home, public library, etc.) has a significant effect on how much access will be used, if even in a manner related to the citizenry.
 Recent scholarship has correlated the desire to be technologically proficient with greater belief in computer access equity, and thus, digital citizenship (Shelley, et al.).